Class of 2026 & Transfers

 If you have not done so yet, please create your Stanford University Network ID (SUNet ID).
 Once Approaching Stanford begins, you will need to use your SUNet ID to check your Stanford email account and to complete your Approaching Stanford Requirements.
 All Approaching Stanford and official university communications will be sent to your Stanford email account.

 Approaching Stanford is the process that guides all new undergraduates in the transition to life on The Farm.
-Throughout the summer, you'll be introduced to the Stanford community while completing new student requirements.
+Throughout the summer, you'll be introduced to the Stanford community while completing your New Student Requirements (health forms, housing application, first-year course preferences, and more).
 The process culminates with New Student Orientation when you move to campus in September.